Formation of hot Jupiters through disk migration and evolving stellar tides: Conclusions

-In our hot Jupiter formation model, the protoplanets either fall into their host star or they reach their tidal migration barrier within the first ${\approx}10$\,Myr of the system's lifetime.
+In our hot-Jupiter formation model, the protoplanets either fall into their host star or they reach their tidal migration barrier within the first ${\approx}10$\,Myr of the lifetime of the system.
 The fraction of hot Jupiters that survives inward migration beyond the stellar corotation radius (2.9\,\% - 15.6\,\% in our simulations) would then be repelled by the star as the disk (and therefore the disk torque) is being removed, implying a first-in-then-out migration scenario for many of the hot Jupiters observed near 0.05\,AU today.
-The ultimate fate is determined be the combined effects of the negative disk torque (here in the type II migration regime) and the star's tidal torque acting onto the planet, the latter of which is positive beyond the stellar corotation radius.
-This timescale for the formation of the pile-up is much shorter than a previously predicted $500$\,Myr \citep{2004ApJ...610..464D}.
+The ultimate fate of the planet is determined by the combined effects of the negative disk torque (here in the type-II migration regime) and the tidal torque of the star acting on the planet, the latter being positive beyond the stellar corotation radius.
+This timescale for the formation of the pile-up is much shorter than the previously predicted $500$\,Myr \citep{2004ApJ...610..464D}.